Our 2020 Weekend Navigation Skills Training Course dates are now available

 Upcoming weekend Course dates

 - April 25th & 26th.
-Course running - five places filled, more places are available.
+Course running - nine places filled, one place available.

 - May 30th & 31st.
 Ten places available.